fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Concept

-Partly From the narration of Malik ibn Dinar and hiw daughter who hushed away the dragon that was chasing her father. we can derive that good deeds and sins of people are some physical entities.
+Partly From the narration of Malik ibn Dinar and his daughter who hushed away the dragon that was chasing her father. we can derive that good deeds and sins of people are some physical entities in another dimension.
 Somehow these entities are combined for your punishment or your blessing in the hereafter.

 for example, there is also a hadith that says each dhikr is a real seed of your tree in Jannah.